richtabor/theme-docs/tabor/readme.md

 # Set up your Home Page

-To get the same home page that we're using on the live demo, simply add two H1 elements to whichever page you set as the **Front Page** in the **Customizer \> Static Front Page** options panel.
+Setup your home page just like we're using on the live demo.

 ## 1. Navigate to the Customizer